Sony Picture Profiles Explained - How To Create Film Simulations With Your Sony Camera

 When you start creating your custom picture profile, you might want to revisit the table or look up videos for a direct comparison between the main color modes.
 This might help you get acquainted with them.

-While some color modes may be more suitable for specific scenarios or genres, such as Movie or Stills for standard colors and pleasing skin tones, don't be afraid to think outside the box and experiment with different color modes to achieve unique and captivating results.
+While some color modes may be more suitable for specific scenarios or genres, such as Movie or Stills for standard colors and pleasing skin tones, don't be afraid to think outside the box and experiment with different color modes to achieve unique results.

 Saturation